TradingPlatforms UK Spread Betting Platforms

 Step 5: Place Spread Betting Order

 You will now be presented with a charting area that displays two key buttons: ‘buy’ and ‘sell’.
-This enables traders to take the appropriate positions.
+This enables traders to take place spread bets.
 Then, you will need to enter your stake.
-Be careful here, as spread betting platforms operate in ‘points’.
+Be careful here, as spread betting brokers operate in ‘points’.
 For example, if you stake £1 per point, your profit or loss will rise and fall by £1 for each point the asset rises or falls by.

 You should also consider setting up a stop-loss order, which will ensure you cap your losses to a certain amount should the trade not go in your favor.
 Finally, confirm your buy-or-sell order.